-The school can only approve term-time absences when it is the only family holiday of the year and there are exceptional circumstances which make absence unavoidable.
+The school can only approve term-time absences when there are exceptional circumstances which make absence unavoidable.
 Other circumstances will be recorded as unauthorised absences.
 Warning Penalty Notices and fines may be given where the number of unauthorised absences meets the Local Authority’s criteria.

 If you are in doubt as to whether the school may be open in times of severe weather etc. Up-to-date news will be posted to the website at www.cheddonbwmat.org.
 In addition, details are broadcast on BBC Somerset FM 95.5 , 1566 AM/MW and online at bbc.co.uk/somerset.
 You can also contact the school between 8.30 a.m. and 9.00 a.m. on the morning in question.

 Accidents unfortunately happen from time to time.
 In cases of emergency, medical attention will be sought and you will be contacted immediately.

 All members of staff are trained in first aid techniques.
 It is most important that you provide the school with information as to where you can be contacted during the day, and the name of a person delegated by you who can be contacted so that if medical help must be sought, you can be quickly informed.
 Please make sure that this information is updated if changes occur, (for example, when you move house, get a new mobile telephone number or if there is a change in emergency contact).

 There is a visit consent form which the school require parents to complete ahead of all off-site visits.

 From time to time you will receive information about educational visits that your child will be able to attend during school time.
 These visits can be quite local e.g. to go to the church, the park etc. or they may be trips by coach to places of interest further away.